ntustison/PaperANTsX/Text/intro.md

 demonstrated statistically significant improvement in label overlap measures [@Tustison:2013ac].
-Moreover, the ANTs/ITK code is open-source and community-developed which allows the full community, including commercial projects, use and build on this framework.
+Moreover, the ANTs/ITK code is open-source and community-developed which allows the full community, including commercial projects, use and build on this framework.-->

 Since its inception, though, ANTs has expanded significantly beyond its image registration origins.
 Other core contributions include template building